Grounds For Divorce : What are they and do I have them?

 Adultery means your (ex-)partner has had sex with someone else of the opposite sex.
 A same-sex affair doesn’t count under our laws and that’s the same if you’re in a same-sex marriage.

-_ Find more information about Adultery as a ground for divorce here _
+Find more information about Adultery as a ground for divorce here

 To make adultery stick you cannot have lived with your partner for more than six months after finding out about the affair (see separation – separate sleeping and domestic arrangements).

-This means if the affair was a while ago but you carried on living together you can’t use adultery as the reason for the marriage breaking down unless the adultery is on-going.
+This means if the affair was a while ago but you carried on living together you can’t use adultery as the reason for the marriage breaking down unless the adultery is ongoing.
 There is the option to name the person who your

-There is the option to name the person who your ex-has been adulterous with, however, I strongly advise you not to do so as this can cause delay and make things far less amicable between you.
+There is the option to name the person who your ex has been adulterous with, however, I strongly advise you not to do so as this can cause delay and make things far less amicable between you.

 Desertion